mpkin/PhD-tutorials/RNPL/rnpletal_installguide.md

 ### 5. Download and Install XForms

-Assuming you are installing `xforms-1.0`:
+Assuming you would like to install the software in `/usr/local`:

 ```
 sudo -i